hawadoh/personal-website/content/research/urss/n-epr-test.md

 $$
 \kappa := \frac{\delta_{\text{close}} + \delta_{\text{far}}}{2} = \frac{f(\varepsilon_1) + f(\varepsilon_2)}{2}.
 $$

+In the easy (i.i.d.) case the true mismatch rate is identical across coordinates, so we **pool** all matching‑basis trials across all coordinates and blocks; let $S$ denote the set of all matching‑basis indices among the total $T = n \cdot N$ calls.

-After running the protocol and computing the empirical mismatch rate $\hat\delta$ on the matching-basis rounds $S$, we define the decision rule as
+After running the protocol and computing the empirical mismatch rate $\hat\delta$ on the matching-basis rounds $S$, we define the decision rule ass
 > $$
 \textbf{Decision rule (easy case)} =
 \begin{cases}